 Software called a ray tracer simulates the journey of individual light rays from a virtual light source to a virtual camera lens.
 The virtual light ray may pass through volumetric atmospheres such as fog or smoke, and interact with material surfaces such as metal, glass, or water, for instance.
-Each of these objects are designed and modeled by artists and engineers to affect the appearance of the scene as rendered by the ray tracer.
+Each of these objects is designed and modeled by artists and engineers to affect the scene's appearance as rendered by the ray tracer.
 Advanced ray tracers may apply additional computations such as interreflection, radiosity, and caustics to simulate complex behaviors of light.

 How long does it take?